 At the park, we strolled through an ancient Egyptian temple (Temple of Debod).
 The template was brought to Spain from Abu Simbel in 1968.

-Our tour of Spain took us through Toledo, Cordoba, Seville, Granda, and Valencia.
+Our tour of Spain took us through Toledo, Cordoba, Seville, Granada, and Valencia.

-In Granada, we were able to explore the fort and gardens of Alhambra.
+In Granada, we explored the fort and gardens of Alhambra.
 Long after the Moors left Andalus, the place is still standing with all its glory.

 Interesting Facts: With 48 UNESCO World Heritage Sites, Spain ranks second in Europe and third globally.
 The most famous ones are the Alhambra fortress in Granada, the works of Antoni Gaudi in Barcelona, and the pilgrimage route – Camino de Santiago.

-On the way back to Madrid, we spent tew days at a Valencia camp right on the beach.
+On the way back to Madrid, we spent a few days at a Valencia camp right on the beach.

 The journey back

 The journey back to Kuwait was anticlimactic and passed in a blur.
 I can't recall half of the places we camped at.
-I think my dad was in a hurry to get back and drove a lot.
+I think my dad was in a hurry to return and drove a lot.